 Many of us are faced with the challenge of controlling the massive volume of construction documents required as we build today’s MEGA scale projects.

-Proarc customers can benefit from newly released capabilities for the control of technical documents.
-Enhancements cover the review and approval process, collaboration with vendors and clients, and the mobile functionality for field workers.
+Proarc customers can benefit from newly released capabilities for the control and digitalization of technical documents.

-Certain situations force us to look at the RISK associated with using outdated or ineffective Document Control Software approaches.
+Certain situations force us to look at the RISK associated with using outdated or ineffective engineering document control software approaches.

 According to a report published in 2015 by McKinsey research, construction megaprojects have a 98% occurrence rate for time delays and cost overruns.
 Data indicates an average cost overrun of 80% of the original value and an average slippage of 20 months.